atsign-foundation/docs.atsign.com/content/docs/atplatform/specification.md

 **Synopsis:**

 The `delete` verb should be used to delete a key from the key store.
-Only the authenticated owner of the secondary server can delete keys that they created.
+Only the authenticated owner of the atServer can delete keys that they created.

 **Example:**

-Delete a key (that you created) from your secondary server.
+Delete a key (that you created) from your atServer.

 `delete:phone@<you>`

 **Response:**

-The Secondary Server returns the commit id of the operation.
+The atServer returns the commit id of the operation.
 Note: no information about the key (if it was deleted or if it ever existed in the first place) is given.

 `data:1234`